Statewide government trunked radio systems in Australia: Victorian StateNet Mobile Radio Network (SMR)

-The network was recently upgraded by Tait Communications to give users access to a web-portal based reports system called Telstra Hosted Online Reporting (THOR).
+The network includes a web-portal based reports system called Telstra Hosted Online Reporting (THOR).
 This feature allows users to track their individual network usage in greater detail.

 While a small number of users employ analog frequency inversion voice scrambling, the vast majority of voice traffic on the network is clear.

 There are no commercially available scanning receivers able to directly track MPT1327 networks, following voice conversations is possible using freely available decoding software such as Trunkview and a compatible scanner.

 Most of the current end user equipment is supplied by Motorola and consists primarily of MCS2000s, MTS2000s, MCX760s and PTX760s.

 Western Australia Police Radio Network

 The Western Australia Police Radio Network is an encrypted Project 25 (APCO-25) Phase 1 digital trunked radio system operating in Western Australia.
 The network commenced operation in 2011, and currently provides coverage to 20,000 square kilometres around Perth, and 25,000 square kilometres around regional areas, equating to 95% of the WA population.
-The network is used by WA Police and the Department of Justice.
+The network is used by the Western Australia Police Force and the Department of Justice.

 In December 2020, the state government announced plans for a new emergency services radio network.